callstack/react-native-testing-library/README.md

 Simple React Native testing utilities helping you write better tests with less effort

-_Appreiciation notice: This project is heavily inspired by [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+_Appreciation notice: This project is heavily inspired by [react-testing-library](https://github.com/kentcdodds/react-testing-library).
 Go check it out and use it to test your web React apps._

 ## The problem